HotPotato87/Azure.Workflow/README.md

    .RunAsync();
 ```

-[2].
-Read and write with queues such as Azure servicebus or cloud-storage queues.
+<b> Read and write with queues such as Azure servicebus or cloud-storage queues. </b>

 ```
 public class RottenTomatoesModule : InitialWorkflowModule<Movie>